 The first step toward success as an independent author is educating yourself about everything involved with self-publishing.
 It’s what your book — this project to which you’ve invested so much emotion and time — undoubtedly deserves.

 By now you know that self-publishing is not some new or exotic means of getting your book into the marketplace.
 When you’re browsing for books on Amazon, for example, it’s hard to tell which ones were published traditionally and which were self-published.
 It’s also true for bestseller lists.
 Consider the following:

 - In 2018, 284 of the top thousand best-selling eBooks were self-published.

 - In genres like Romance and Fantasy, roughly 45 percent of 2018’s bestselling books were self-published.

 - The ratio of self-published best-sellers jumps to 71 percent in micro-niches like African American Fiction.

 There are plenty of interested readers to go around, yet, sadly, many self-published authors miss out on these new market opportunities because they make basic mistakes that sabotage their sales.
 In a crowded marketplace, that’s something no author can afford to do.

-Here are six of the most crucial publishing mistakes — and how you can avoid them.
+Here are five of the most crucial publishing mistakes — and how you can avoid them.